kor3nt/CheatChecker/README.md

 /checker admit - the player pleaded guilty
 /checker detection - you have detected a player has cheats

-All plugin messages are configurable.
+All messages are configurable.
 The plugin has a blockade against the player's exit while checking.
 Penalties are given in hours and can be changed in config.yml.